Table of contents, injuries that can occur in:

 Diagnosis: Predominantly via clinical examination (i.e. by physiotherapist or Doctor, without scans).

 Treatment: It is important to employ rapid, acute care according to PRICE (see Acute Care section)!
-Followed by rehabilitation by a physiotherapist.
+Followed by rehabilitation by a physiotherapist (the L-protocol).
 With effective rehabilitation, the prognosis is good and an athlete is usually back in athletics training after seven to nine weeks.

 Is relatively common in young, growing athletes.
 It develops near the growth plate, as a result of intensive athletics.
 Osgood-Schlatter’s is a loosening of the tendon attachment and it is often possible to see a displacement of the tendon insertion (see picture).
 This usually occurs around the ages of 9 to 15, and is more common in boys, probably as they start puberty later, at an age when they begin training more intensively in sport.